 Writing, Directing and Editing – A short film, shown on MarginArts Film Productions Short Short Story Film Festival 2017, Rhode Island, USA, and on the Israeli Films Festival in Recife 2018, Brazil.
 In addition, the film was chosen for the “First Course” project, within will be screened at cinematheques throughout Israel.

 Writing, Directing and Editing – a video essay, shown on Tel Aviv International Student Film Festival 2018 and on ARTAU Festival 2019, Tel Aviv, Israel.

-Writing and Directing – a short film (summer film) who was chosen among tens of scripts to be produced.
+Writing and Directing – a short film, who was chosen among tens of scripts to be produced.

-Writing and Editing – a short film, shown on Tel Aviv International Student Film Festival 2018, on Utopia festival 2018 (Tel Aviv), on Bucheon International Fantastic Film Festival 2019 and on South Korea and on Atlanta Horror Film Festival 2019, USA, will be shown on Sound & Image Challenge International 2019, Macao, China and on Fargo Fantastic Film Festival 2019, USA.
+Writing and Editing – a short film, shown on Tel Aviv International Student Film Festival 2018, on Utopia festival 2018 (Tel Aviv), on Bucheon International Fantastic Film Festival 2019, on South Korea on Atlanta Horror Film Festival 2019, USA, on Fargo Fantastic Film Festival 2019, USA, on Sound & Image Challenge International 2019, China, and on Boston Sci-Film Festival 45, USA.

 An artistic declaration –